-As you know, 'either' is used without any nouns afterwards alone before the verb of the sentence as a pronoun.
+As you know, 'either' is used without any nouns afterward alone before the verb of the sentence as a pronoun.
 As a determiner, 'either' is used before singular nouns to define them.
 As an adverb, 'either' is used to agree on a negative statement.
 As a conjunction, it is usually followed by 'or' and it connects two clauses.

 I didn't feel numb after the long reclining on my arm and Sara didn't

 As a determiner, 'both' is used before plural nouns.
-As you know, as a pronoun, it is used immediately before the verb of the sentence.
+As you know, a pronoun, it is used immediately before the verb of the sentence.
 As a conjunction, it is followed by the linking word 'and', and it is good to know that in this function it can be followed by two singular or plural nouns.